CyberpunkNews/ccs-proposals/cyberpunk-funding-proposal.md

 Cyberpunk is currently operating without funding and voluntarily as a hobby.
 This makes it incredibly complicated for Cyberpunk to execute his ideas and expand its operations, new relationships, communication, and marketing initiatives to benefit Particl community and ecosystem.
 This funding request serves as a solution to these problems.
 Funding by the Particl community and team will provide freedom of action dependent only on PART value appreciation.

-**Cyberpunk is requesting 1,420 PART coins per PART value target achievement from the Particl community (team included) to fund Cyberpunk development of investor and user acquisition.
+**Cyberpunk is requesting 1,420 PART coins per PART value target achievement from the Particl community (team included) to fund Cyberpunk development of investor and speculator acquisition.
 The request covers all basic expenses for the estimated PART value achievement.**

 ## Funding Distribution